-Solar panels are made up of photovoltaic cells, and it is these cells that convert energy in the form of sunlight into usable electricity.
-Although it would be awesome, a solar panel can’t transform all of the sunlight it receives into electricity.
+Solar panels are made up of photovoltaic cells, and it is these cells that convert solar energy in the form of sunlight into usable electricity.
+Although it would be awesome, a solar panel can’t transform all of the solar energy it receives into electricity.

 Therefore, a panel’s efficiency is the percentage of energy hitting the panels that the photovoltaic cells actually convert into electricity.

-Solar cell technology has come a long way in the past five years, and the average panel efficiency has increased from about 15% to 20%.
+Solar cell technology has come a long way in the past five years, and average solar cell efficiency has increased from about 15% to 20%.
 However, not all solar panels are created equal, and the material and structure of a model determine its efficiency (and price).

 Although the initial cost will likely be more expensive, buying one of the more efficient models of commercial solar panels is arguably the most important thing you can do if you want the best results.